 PolicyPak: Reconnecting DLLs video transcript

 Hi, everyone.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 Here I’m going to show you an advanced case of if somebody makes a mistake and deletes something that they shouldn’t have.
 Here’s the lashup.